-In the 1980s, prior to ungraded human subjects protections, a series of experiments occurred at Idaho State University to examine the effects of spanking.
+In the 1980s, prior to upgraded human subjects protections, a series of experiments was conducted at Idaho State University to examine the effects of spanking.

 In these studies, children with behavioral issues and their parents were put into spank or no-spank groups.
 The group that did not spank their children used a time-out style intervention.

 Across all conditions, even though physical punishment was effective in changing behaviors, it was no better than the time-out strategy.

 In short, corporal punishment may make immediate changes but it isn’t better than disciplinary methods that do not have the risk of physical injury or mental health issues.
 In fact, it can worsen children’s misbehaviors in the long term.

 Gershoff’s paper reported that in 13 of 15 studies physical punishment was correlated with less long-term behavior, less moral, and less prosocial behavior, like helping, sharing, comforting, cooperating, etc.